andreasmhallberg/readingnotes/Suleiman, 1989. On the Underlying Foundations of Arabic Grammar - A Prelimenary Investigation.md

 - Data uncomfortably fitted to theory: 183

   > instrumentalism [as opposed to realism] arises whenever the Arabic grammarians try to extend the domain of their preconceived theoretical positions to data which can be accounted for by means of a descriptively more adequate solution. [..
 Creating] a Procrustean ben intro which the data are forcibly fitted for the sake of minting theoretically-inspired neatness on description.

+@Arabic
 @ALT